g-omarsdottir/skaftafell/README.md

 - Check for new or updated trail descriptions.
 - Review the photo gallery for any unseen photos or check if their own contributed photos have been included.

+### Frequent visitor goals
+- Check for new or updated trail descriptions.
+- Review the photo gallery for any unseen photos or check if their own contributed photos have been included.

 ## Design

 ### Color Scheme